eigerco/uniffi-zcash-lib/lib/uniffi-zcash-cli/templates/python/README.md

-# Zcash FFI python library
+# Zcash FFI Python library

 This are Python language bindings of the Zcash [librustzcash](https://github.com/zcash/librustzcash) library.